Pachysphinx modesta (Harris, 1839)

 Photograph copyright: Merrill A. Peterson

-Pachysphinx modesta is a very large heavy-bodied moth (FW length 50–57 mm) with dull olive gray forewings and dark wine-red hindwings with black and blue marks at the anal angle that flies in the northern and eastern parts of the Northwest during the summer.
+Pachysphinx modesta is a very large heavy-bodied moth (FW length 50–57 mm) that flies in the northern and eastern parts of the Northwest during the summer.
+Its forewings are dull olive gray and its hindwings are black with blue marks at the anal angle.
 The forewings of this giant have strongly and evenly scalloped outer margins and a strongly concave distal trailing margin.
-The base medial to the median line is paler than the rest of the wing and the median area is darkest.
-The scalloped postmedial line is similar in color to the rest of the wing but slightly darker.
+The base medial to the median line is paler than the rest of the forewing, and the median area is darkest.
+The scalloped postmedial line is similar in color to the rest of the forewing but slightly darker.
 The other lines are faint.
-The discal spot is smalll, off-white without a darker outline.
+The discal spot is small, off-white without a darker outline.
 The hindwing is gray-brown to red-brown with a dark wine red base.
 The anal angle and inner margin are lighter tan, with a prominent black and blue area at the anal angle.
 The anterior of two black marks is triangular, apex anterior, and is larger and darker than the more linear posterior black mark.
 The head and thorax are olive-gray.
 The antenna is brown, club-like.